 Forecast is a great collaboration tool and project management solution that takes care of all your project management requirements.
 It works similarly to Trello, as it has Kanban boards and a seamless drag-and-drop editor.
 Forecast enables growing teams to improve project planning and visibility of resource workload across different projects.
 Forecast boosts your team's efficiency and project delivery with cutting-edge automation and a plethora of pre-built integrations.

 What makes Forecast unique from other project management tools is its AI-powered insights.
 Forecast AI learns from your best projects and project managers to provide suggestions that are unique to your business.
 From the start of a project, you can get rapid and clear projections on job completion, end-dates, and budget consumption.
 Furthermore, the AI-powered insights enable you to take action before a project deviates from its intended path.
 The AI can determine what factors are most important for risk management by analyzing hundreds of tasks.

 - Team collaboration

 - AI work automation

 - Business Intelligence

-Pricing: Forecast has three plans: Lite for $29/seat/month, Pro for $49/seat/month, and Plus, which is available for custom pricing (contact sales).
+Pricing: Forecast has three plans: Lite for $25/seat/month, and Pro and Plus, which are both available for custom pricing (contact sales).

 ProofHub is another excellent Trello alternative best suited for software developers and other agencies that work on long, complex projects.
 It's also ideal for freelancers who offer software development, graphic design, and marketing services.
 The app is robust and comes with features like task descriptions, task dependencies, reporting tools, and more.